shenwei356/taxonkit/doc/docs/usage.md

   1. Input line data.
   2. (Optional) Status code (-c/--show-status-code), values:
      - "-1" for queries not found in whole database.
-     - "0" for deleted taxIDs, provided by "delnodes.dmp".
+     - "0" for deleted TaxIds, provided by "delnodes.dmp".
-     - New taxIDs for merged taxIDs, provided by "merged.dmp".
+     - New TaxIds for merged TaxIds, provided by "merged.dmp".
      - Taxids for these found in "nodes.dmp".
   3. Lineage, delimiter can be changed with flag -d/--delimiter.
-  4. (Optional) Lineage in taxIDs (-t/--show-lineage-taxids)
+  4. (Optional) Lineage in TaxIds (-t/--show-lineage-taxids)
   5. (Optional) Rank (-r/--show-rank)

 Filter out invalid and deleted taxids, and replace merged